Introduction

 In practice, this leaves a few choices:

-• Keep otg_mode only for debugging.
-It is useful to test the port live, but writing to /sys/.../otg_mode is not persistent.
+otg_modeonly for debugging.
+It is useful to test the port live, but writing to/sys/.../otg_modeis not persistent. - Use boot-time DT overlays for normal use.
+The base DTS stays in

-• Keep host as the default overlay.
+hostas the default overlay.
 That is the safer choice on this board, and it also keeps booting from a USB drive on the OTG port possible.

 I also thought about using a small Linux service to write host or peripheral into /sys/.../otg_mode during boot.
 That would work after the kernel is already running, but it is too late for early boot.
 If the root filesystem is on a USB drive attached to the OTG port, the controller already needs to be in host mode before the kernel mounts root.
 A userspace service cannot help there, because userspace starts only after the root device has already been found.
 That is why I ended up preferring DT overlays instead of a Linux service.